 Prodigy's revenue is obtained almost exclusively from its services business.
-During the year ended December 31, 2017, the Company derived 92% of its revenue from one customer (2016 - 82%).
-As at December 31, 2017, one customer represented 89% (December 31, 2016 - 91%) of the accounts receivable balance.
+During the three months ended March 31, 2018, the Company derived 82% of its revenue from one customer (2017 - 90%).
+As at March 31, 2018, one customer represented 81% (December 31, 2017 - 89%) of the accounts receivable balance.
 Prodigy's contracts with these customers are limited in duration, typically with terms of 6-12 months.
 Prodigy's ability to continue to generate revenue from its services business depends on its ability to regularly renew these contracts and enter into contracts with new customers.
 Prodigy's ability to renew existing contracts and enter into new contracts in turn depends to a great degree on the quality of services provided and technology developed for its customers.